femueller/python-n26/README.md

 ### CLI setup
     pip3 install n26
     wget https://raw.githubusercontent.com/femueller/python-n26/master/n26.yml.example -O ~/.config/n26.yml
-    # configure username, password and card ID
+    # configure username and password
     vim ~/.config/n26.yml

-You can also specify environment variables with the credentials instead of creating a config file.
+You can also specify environment variables with the credentials.

 - N26_USER: username
 - N26_PASSWORD: password

+Note that **when specifying both** environment variables as well as a config file their values can be merged.
+When there is a conflict however (i.e. a key is present in both locations) the **enviroment variable values will be preferred**.

 ### CLI example
     n26 balance